 “We must put the needs of those who are loneliest first”

-By Zoe Abrams, executive director of communications and advocacy, British Red Cross
+By Zoë Abrams, executive director of strategy, advocacy and communications at British Red Cross

 Wherever an emergency strikes – whether a pandemic, a flood or even a conflict – what we see time and again is people rallying to support each other and prioritising those who need help most.